Rays blow lead before topping Pirates in 10 innings

 Tampa Bay reliever Tommy Hunter pitched a flawless 10th for his first save.

 The Pirates (35-42) scored twice in the ninth on Andrew McCutchen's one-out, two-run double against closer Alex Colome (2-3) to tie the game 2-2 and send it into extra innings.
-Although he suffered a blown save, Colome got the win.
+Although he blew the save, Colome got the win.

-Rays starter Alex Cobb got a no-decision despite a gem of a game.
-He had a no-hitter through six innings.
-In eight scoreless innings, he struck out four and walked one while yielding just two hits.
+On Sunday, Colome gave up three runs in a loss against the Baltimore Orioles.

+"Alex had a rough inning.
+He's had a rough couple of outings," Rays manager Kevin Cash said.
+"Not going to read too much into it.
+He's allowed to go through some lumps, just like a lot of our players are.
+He'll get through it.
+We're confident in that."

+Cobb is moving in the other direction.
 Eight of his past 11 outings have been quality starts.

-Pirates starter Trevor Williams had a strong start, but not as strong as Cobb's, and he got no run support.
+"You tip your hat.
+He was a craftsman out there," Pirates manager Clint Hurdle said of Cobb.
+"He was spotting that fastball, and throwing that breaking ball makes the fastball click so much better."

 Williams struck out seven -- matching his career high for the second start in a row -- over seven-plus innings.
-He allowed six hits, giving up a run in the fourth and another in the eighth.
+He allowed six hits and no walks, giving up a run in the fourth and another in the eighth.

 Tampa Bay (41-38) took a 1-0 lead in the fourth when Corey Dickerson led off with a single to right-center, went to third an out later on Logan Morrison's single to the same spot and scored on Souza's fielder's choice.